elastic/go-freelru/README.md

 (*)
 There is an interesting affect when using increasing number (0..N) as keys in combination with FNV1a().
 The number of collisions is strongly reduced here, thus the high performance.
-Exchanging the sequential numbers with random numbers results in roughly the same performance than the other results.
+Exchanging the sequential numbers with random numbers results in roughly the same performance as the other results.

 Just to give you an idea for 100% memory overcommitment:
 Performance increased by ~20%.